rhemote/site/README.md

-# rHEMote-site
+# rhemote-site

-This is the coming soon page for rHEMote.
+This is the coming soon page for rhemote.
 🚧 Under development 🚧

 ## Project setup